 The Israeli Forum for Impact Economy (IFIE) is a multi-sector group of Israeli leaders committed to developing an impact-driven economy — while simultaneously ensuring continued economic growth and prosperity.

 The world today is more complex, connected, and crowded than ever.

-The development of the modern global economy, as we know it today, has created immense gains for humanity (with the advancement of technology for our service, progress in human life span, and more), but at the same time, it has caused negative spillovers, unplanned consequences and systemic risk factors that are now undermining future circumstances for progress, safety, and wellbeing.
+The development of the modern global economy, as we know it today, has created immense gains for humanity (including technological advancements, and increases in human life expectancy, among other developments), but at the same time, it has caused negative unintended consequences as well as systemic risk factors that are now undermining future opportunities for progress, safety, and wellbeing.

-The ‘Impact Economy’ signals that it is time our economic systems ensure that our values directly impact the people and the planet, and to ensure a positive future where all people, communities, and places thrive, and where the planet with its diverse ecosystems can flourish.
+The ‘Impact Economy’ signals that it is time for our economic system to ensure that our values directly align with the interests of people and the planet - and to ensure a positive future where all people, communities, and places thrive, and where the planet with its diverse ecosystems can flourish.

 Source: Griffith University

-The United Nations Sustainable Development Goals present us with one of the most comprehensive blueprints for solving the world's most pressing needs - poverty, hunger, and disease alleviation.
+The United Nations Sustainable Development Goals offers one of the most comprehensive blueprints ever developed to solve the world's most pressing needs - including poverty, hunger, and disease alleviation.
 They also articulate a roadmap towards a shared and better future.

-According to the Business Commission for Sustainable Development - The SDGs, if achieved by 2030, can open up US$12 trillion in market opportunities annually, 50% of opportunities in lower and middle-income economy countries (developing countries) and could generate 380 million new jobs.
+According to the Business Commission for Sustainable Development - The SDGs, if achieved by 2030, can open up US$12 trillion in market opportunities annually.
+50% of those opportunities will be found in lower and middle-income economy countries (developing countries), and could collectively generate 380 million new jobs.

-Companies that take a principles-based approach to address the SDGs have a unique opportunity to meet the world's needs while capturing future markets.
+Companies that take a principles-based approach towards address the demands of the SDGs have a unique opportunity to meet the world's needs while also capturing future market value.

 THE SUSTAINABLE INVESTING SPECTRUM

 There is a growing recognition that investing for return and 'doing good' are not mutually exclusive.
-The term 'impact investing' is often used to describe multiple practices that may overlap with — or include — responsible, sustainable, and socially responsible investing.
+The term 'impact investing' is often used to describe multiple practices that may overlap with — or include — responsible, sustainable, and socially responsible investing (SRI).